Black Scabs on Dog: Top Reasons & What to Do

 3. Parasites (or itching excessively due to parasites)

 Parasites, like fleas or mites, living on your dog’s skin can cause black scabs to appear.
-Fleas don’t spend long on your dog—they bite and jump off—but they do leave behind feces.
-Flea feces look like small bits of black dirt on your dog’s fur, and they can also look like black scabs.
+Fleas don’t spend long on your dog—they bite and jump off—but they do leave behind feces (“flea dirt”).
+Flea feces look like small bits of black dirt on your dog’s fur, as shown in the picture below:

 Mites also affect your dog’s skin by burying under the surface of the skin or affecting the hair follicles.
 This results in inflammation and extreme irritation.
 Dogs with a mite infestation will often frantically itch at themselves to the point of causing self-trauma.
 The wounds that your dog causes while doing this will form into scabs, which often become darker in color as time goes on.

 It’s very important to keep your dog’s anti-parasite medication up to date to prevent such parasites from taking up residence on your dog.
-If you think that your dog may have an active parasite infestation then seek veterinary advice.
+If you think that your dog may have an active parasite infestation, then seek veterinary advice.
+Learn more about flea scabs or skin issues due to mites.

 4. Growths